Infertility

 Infertility is the inability to get pregnant after a year of insecure intercourse.

-Nearly 15% of couples in the India are affected by infertility.
+Nearly 15% of couples in India are affected by infertility.
 Men and women both can be infertile.
-According to the Centers for Disease Control, 1/3 of the time the diagnosis is due to male infertility, 1/3 of the time it is linked to female infertility, and the left over cases of infertility are due to a grouping of factors from both partners.
+According to the Centers for Disease Control, 1/3 of the time the diagnosis is due to male infertility, 1/3 of the time it is linked to female infertility, and the leftover cases of infertility are due to a grouping of factors from both partners.
 For around 20% of couples, the basis cannot be determined.

-In the making of a baby, there are myriad complications that can arise.
-We explore the different kinds of infertility, what can be done, costs involved, and the tricky ethical and legal issues that can crop up.
+In the making of a baby, there are myriad complications can arise.
+We explore the different kinds of infertility, what can be done, the costs involved, and the tricky ethical and legal issues that can crop up.

 What is infertility?

-In a fertile couple in their twenties having regular unprotected sex, the possibility of conceiving every month is only 25 per cent.
-Consequently how do we know when something’s amiss?
+In a fertile couple in their twenties having regular unprotected sex, the possibility of conceiving every month is only 25 percent.
+Consequently, how do we know when something’s amiss?

 There are levels of infertility.
 The majority of infertile couples are in reality sub fertile – they produce eggs and sperm but have complexity conceiving due to disorders such as hormone imbalances and difficulties of the reproductive tract.
 Cases of total infertility – where no eggs or sperm are produced – are rare.